karthi1048/Projects/README.md

 # Projects
-This repository contains the project works that i tried onto
+This repo contains list of project's name available in my Github profile